Argentinas anarcho-capitalist President Descends On Davos - UrduPoint

 The 53-year-old Argentine leader gave a brief preview of his speech on Tuesday during his flight to Europe on a commercial plane, which he took as part of his image of austerity.

-"I come to plant the seeds of freedom in a forum that is contaminated by the socialist agenda 2030, which will only bring misery to the world," he said in a video posted by Argentine news outlet Infobae and which he retweeted.
+"I come to plant the seeds of freedom in a forum that is contaminated by the socialist agenda 2030, which will only bring misery to the world," he said from the plane in a video posted by Argentine news outlet Infobae.

 He did not elaborate but many on the far-right believe the United Nations' 2030 agenda for sustainable development is an anti-poverty scheme that aims to curb individual liberties.